 Wood was attached to the U.S. Army Base Hospital, No. 12, also known as the Northwestern University Base Hospital, since a majority of its personnel came out of the university.

-In May 1918, she received her official orders to join the Base Hospital staff on its way to New York where the staff would embark for Europe.
+In the spring of 1917, just a month after the U.S. entered the war, Wood received her official orders to join the Base Hospital staff on its way to New York where the staff would embark for Europe.

 There was widespread horror and outrage following the accident.
 Soon, an inquiry was launched.
 The text of the inquiry can be found here.